twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 approaches: manually escaping each variable or automatically escaping everything by default.

-Twig supports both, but what is used depends on the application configuration.
+Twig supports both, automatic escaping is enabled by default.
-The default configuration is no automatic escaping for various reasons:

- * Escaping everything except of safe values will also mean that Twig is escaping variables known to not include HTML such as numbers which is a huge performance hit.

- * The information about the safety of a variable is very fragile.
-It could happen that by coercing safe and unsafe values the return value is double escaped HTML.

 >**NOTE**
->Escaping is only supported if the *escaper* extension has been enabled (which
+>Automatic escaping is only supported if the *escaper* extension
->is the default).
+>has been enabled (which is the default).

 ### Working with Manual Escaping